Jattwood90/YT_Django_App/README.md

 The Django app makes use of Class based forms, and CRUD actions for the videos.

-Environment variables are hidden using dotenv, and the whole project in production mode is management from a virtual environment.
+Environment variables are hidden using dotenv, and the whole project in production mode is managed from a virtual environment.

 [Ongoing project!]